 Right then the voice of experience was admonishing her for holding one position for so long.
 Matthews knew what her quarry apparently wanted, and definitely knew he'd kill to get it.
 She had to find a way to stop him, if not from doing both, then at least from achieving the latter.

 Angela Matthews pushed away from the boulder and moved beyond the treeline.
 She whipped out her tricorder, snapped it open and started a scan.
 She glanced over the readings as she locked the device into a continuous sensor sweep; nothing.
 Angela shrugged, then set the device on a stump and skulked away from it.

-Judging by his hit and run tactics, Angela assumed she was still tracking the same lone soldier.
-However she began to feel the sniper was working from a plan.
+Judging by his hit and run tactics, Angela assumed she was still tracking the same lone soldier but she began to feel the sniper was working from a plan.
 It was foolish of him to reveal his position just to kill a tricorder, and even worse to---

 Angela felt a chill go up her spine, and rolled onto her back.
 She sat up just in time to see the soldier pass by her position, a mere eight meters away and looking in the wrong direction.
 Say good night, Angela thought, as she trained her phaser on him.
 The black-clad soldier pivoted and fired three bolts at her.
 Matthews didn't get her shot off, as she preferred to roll behind a large tree.

 Captain Matthews skidded to a halt, as the trail she'd followed came to an end.
-She backed up to another big, wild chakka tree, looking all around for the sniper.
-Seconds ticked away, with no sign of her adversary.
+She backed up to another big chakka tree, looking all around for the sniper.
+Seconds ticked away with no sign of her adversary.
 As Angela slid around the trunk, she realized she'd jogged right into a trap.

 She was shocked to see him stand up a few meters away, literally popping out of the brush she'd just scanned past.
 The sniper brought a heavy, deadly looking rifle to bear as Matthews raised her phaser.